For those on campus, you are welcome to join this discussion. Whig Senate chamber, 6-7pm. Masks optional (I’ll provide HEPA filtration, similar...

 Support electoral innovation at Princeton!

-Here at Princeton, we are building activities to foster electoral innovation.
-Our mission is to find ways to make U.S. democracy more responsive to citizens through application of data, math, and law.
+Here at Princeton, we are doing research to foster electoral innovation.
+We investigate ways to make U.S. democracy more responsive to citizens through application of data, math, and law.
 We work in several domains.

-In 2021 and beyond, we are crafting an approximately five-year project, the Electoral Innovation Lab.
-We seek to use scientific research, data, and law to repair and improve democracy in many ways: voting systems, reduction of polarization, and state- and local-level reform.
-We will convert our work into information and resources for reform organizations, legal advocates, and technical partners nationwide.
+In 2022 and beyond, we are performing scientific research on repairs and improvements to democracy such as voting systems, reduction of polarization, and state- and local-level reform.
+Our research is useful to reform organizations, legal advocates, and technical partners nationwide.

-- A report card for fair districting, in which we apply quantitative principles of fairness to let reformers evaluate draft maps in real time, before district maps become final.
+- A report card for fair districting, in which we applied quantitative principles of fairness to let reformers evaluate draft maps in real time, before district maps become final.

 - Voting systems.
-Recently, our amicus brief helped protect ranked-choice voting in Maine.
+Recently, an amicus brief helped protect ranked-choice voting in Maine.

 - A conceptual framework for understanding and predicting the systemic consequences of proposed reforms.